-This cake is SO fluffy, it literally almost melts in your mouth from how light it is.
-I added poppy seed for that classic combo and decided to pair it with a lemon cream cheese frosting because the more lemon in my book, the better.
+UGH.
+So I started all over again and after multiple rounds of testing, much like my lemon poppy seed muffins, I can now say that this cake is SO fluffy.
+It literally almost melts in your mouth from how light it is.
+It’s topped with a zesty lemon cream cheese frosting because the more lemon in my book, the better.

 What makes this cake so fluffy?